Dkmariolink/ez-streaming/README.md

 **Interactive Features:**
 - Crowd Control, Dixper

 **Pro Tip:** These are applications with built-in search logic for the "Locate App by Name" feature.
 You can add any Windows executable using the "Browse" button or by dragging files directly into the interface!
+Most exe's can also be found by the locate app by name feature as it uses smart detection, give it a shot!

 ## 📚 Usage Guide

-### 🎯 Creating Your First Profile
+### Creating Your First Profile

 1. **Launch EZ Streaming** and you'll see the default profile
 2. **Add your applications** using one of these methods: